UK-Export-Finance/dtfs2/README.md

 9. Start your local environment with `docker-compose up --build`.
 10. Create mock data
     - If not working on utilisation reports:
-      1. Run migrations on the MSSQL Server database (see [SQL DB docs](./doc/sql-db.md#--run-migrations) for details)
+      1. Run migrations on the MSSQL Server database by running `npm run db:migrate` in the `libs/common` directory (see [SQL DB docs](./doc/sql-db.md#--run-migrations) for details)
       2. Create mock data by running `npm run load` from the root folder of the repository.
 This should generate mocks in your database (both Mongo and MSSQL). (for more details on what this does please see [utils docs](./utils/README.md)).
     - If working on utilisation reports or E2E tests for utilisation reports:
-      1. Run the command `npm run load:init`
+      1. Run the command `npm run load:init` from the root folder of the repository.
       - This runs `npm run db:migrate` in the `libs/common` directory which creates the SQL database tables.
 This is followed by `npm run load:sql` in the `utils` directory which inserts mock data for MongoDB and MSSQL.
 This is especially useful for utilisation report work and E2E tests

 Recommended: Install a MongoDB client such as Compass or Robo 3T and a MSSQL DB client such as Azure Data Studio.